jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (i) engage an entity to give regulated financial advice to P’s retail clients on P’s behalf:
     (ii) engage an individual through 1 or more interposed persons (as described in section 431E(b)) to give advice to P’s retail clients on P’s behalf:
   (c) if the licence includes an authorisation under paragraph (b), impose limits or restrictions on that authorisation (including, for example, by requiring the entity or an interposed person to be authorised by a licence (whether as licensee or an authorised body) to provide a financial advice service, or to be registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008, or both):
-  (d) prohibit (whether absolutely, in specified circumstances, or unless specified requirements are met) P from engaging a financial adviser to give regulated financial advice on P’s behalf if P knows or ought to know that the financial adviser is also engaged by another financial advice provider to give regulated financial advice on that other provider’s behalf.
+  (d) prohibit (whether absolutely, in specified circumstances, or unless specified requirements are met) P from engaging a financial adviser to give regulated financial advice on P’s behalf if P knows or ought to know that the financial adviser is also engaged by another financial advice provider to give regulated financial advice on that other provider’s behalf:
+  (e) if P may be an intermediary in relation to the provision of any relevant service or associated product to consumers (as those terms are defined in subpart 6A), impose requirements to ensure that those consumers are treated fairly (and those requirements may relate to any aspect of P’s involvement in the provision of those services or products regardless of whether it involves P giving financial advice).
 (5) In the case of a licence to act as an administrator of a financial benchmark, a condition referred to in subsection (1) may also impose conditions to achieve the purposes set out in section 448B (for example, to ensure that the benchmark complies with applicable international requirements).

 ### 404 Licensee may apply for variation of conditions